3ee-Games/audio-convert/README.md

 # Audio Convert

-A OCaml CLI tool to convert audio files (.wav, .aif, .aiff, .flac) to .mp3 and .ogg using ffmpeg, with optional silence trimming.
+A OCaml CLI tool to convert audio files (.wav, .aif, .aiff, .flac, .m4a) to .mp3 and .ogg using ffmpeg, with optional silence trimming.

 ## Requirements